The Nido Fund

 Covid-19 Financial Aid

 Due to the situation we are currently facing as a result of Covid-19, Nido de Aguilas has created the Covid-19 Fund for families temporarily affected.
 The Covid-19 Fund will be available for the last three months of the 2019-2020 school year and the first semester of the 2020-2021 school year and can cover up to a maximum of 30% of the monthly tuition.
-In order to apply, families must complete the application form, submit required documents and cannot have more than two months of tuition fees in arrears.
+In order to apply, families must complete the application form, submit required documents and must have their student accounts paid through March 2020.
 Applications shall be evaluated on an individual basis and the amount of assistance granted is dependent upon need, eligibility and availability of funds.
 To apply, email email@example.com

 Nido Neighbors Endowment Fund